kubeflow/website/content/en/docs/components/training/overview.md

 +++
 title = "Overview"
-description = "An overview of Kubeflow Training Operator" weight = 10
+description = "An overview of Training Operator" weight = 10
 +++